jasper-lyons/nuccobrain/readme.md

 ## How to setup this project

 1. Install necessary dependencies with `npm install`
-2. Compile code, watch for changes and start a dev server with `npm start`
+2. Compile code, watch for changes and start a dev server with `npm run dev`

 If you want to build all project files and copy them to production server, use `npm run build` and copy contents of `/web` to the server.

-Serverless function code will also be built to the `/functions` folder.
+Serverless function code gets built to the `/functions` folder instead—see below.

 ## Serverless functions